JustAToaster/CloudSystems_kops_terraform_cluster/README.md

 ## Usage
 Install **Terraform** and **kOps**, then execute the start_cluster.sh script in **kubernetes_cluster**.
 Services can then be loaded to the k8s cluster with start_services.sh.

+## TODO
+- Implement actual services (like ML demos)
+- Use GitHub actions to update them when needed